SantiagoH1997/weather-api/README.md

 ### Version 5

 - Add a pool of 5 workers (go routines) to perform the requests to the external service.
-If all the workers are busy the originating request should be blocked until one worker is available.
+If all the workers are busy the originating request should be blocked until one worker is available.✔️

 ## License